jmd-dk/concept/README.md

 (and CO*N*CEPT itself) into a single location.
 The path to the CO*N*CEPT installation directory may be given as an argument.
 If not, the installer will prompt you for a directory.
-The installation will take a couple of hours, depending on the hardware.
+You may further supply the `--test` option which enables test for each dependency and CO*N*CEPT itself during the installation.
-To speed up the installation you may supply the optional `--fast` option which skips all tests (not recommended).
+Without tests, the installation takes about an hour on modern hardware.

 You can download and invoke the installer in one go by

     concept_version=v0.2.1
-    bash <(wget -O- https://raw.githubusercontent.com/jmd-dk/concept/${concept_version}/installer) [/path/to/concept] [--fast]
+    bash <(wget -O- https://raw.githubusercontent.com/jmd-dk/concept/${concept_version}/installer) [/path/to/concept] [--tests]

 where brackets indicate optional arguments.
 Note that the initial "`bash`" is required regardless of which shell you are using.